Effect of shape anisotropy on percolation of aligned and overlapping objects on lattices: INTRODUCTION

-This paper delves into the percolation of overlapping and aligned asymmetrical shapes on lattices.
-More specifically, as a prototypical example of such problems, we consider the percolation of aligned and overlapping \textquotedblleft rectangles\textquotedblright on a two-dimensional square lattice in detail.
+This paper delves into the percolation of overlapping and aligned anisotropic shapes on lattices.
+Specifically, as a prototypical example of such problems, we consider the percolation of aligned and overlapping \textquotedblleft rectangles\textquotedblright\; on a two-dimensional square lattice in detail.
 In the particular case of either side of the rectangle being of unit length, we can call the shapes rods or sticks (See Fig.~\ref{figure1}).
-The motivation behind considering this and other extended non-symmetric shapes stems from the peculiar behavior of the percolation threshold of aligned and overlapping rectangles in the 2D continuum problem.
+Apart from their potential practical relevance, our main motivation behind considering this and other extended anisotropic shapes stems from the peculiar behavior of the percolation threshold of aligned and overlapping rectangles in the 2D continuum problem.
 In the latter, the percolation threshold remains independent of the rectangles' aspect ratio due to the affine symmetry of such systems \cite{klatt}.
-In simple words, for such systems, scaling one or both directions will not change the connectivity properties of the system and hence will not change the percolation threshold.
+In simple words, for such systems, scaling one or both directions will not change the connectivity properties of the system and, hence, will not change the percolation threshold.
 Similar invariance of percolation threshold under scaling also exists for disc percolation in continuum \cite{dhar}.
-However, on lattices, such symmetry under scaling cannot be defined, and we show that this leads to intriguing percolation behavior, which depends on the aspect ratio of the overlapping rectangles and other shapes.
+However, on lattices, such symmetry under scaling cannot be defined, and we show that this leads to intriguing percolation behavior, which depends not just on the aspect ratio but on the specific values of the side-lengths of the aligned rectangles and other shapes.